jmantalbot/hpc-project/README.md

 OMP is also at about 70 seconds with one thread but then quickly decreases to around 30 seconds for all other thread counts.

 MPI seems to actually be slower when run on more nodes.
 4 nodes was the slowest while 3 nodes were similar.
 3 nodes and 1 node had similar timings.
 For all node counts, having 8 processes per node was the most performant.
 There seems to be a great deal of overhead with MPI causing too many processes and too many nodes to slow down the execution rather than speed it up.
+8 processes being the best makes some sense as the jobs are only requesting 4 tasks at one cpu per task.
+With two logical processors per CPU, that gives 8 cores, so 8 processes being the peak is in line with what is requested.
+This number of cpus is requested so that the job will be queued and run in a reasonable amount of time.

-CUDA had the best results.
+CUDA had very strong results.
 As the block size increase, the time taken decreased linearly.

-CUDA with MPI not yet tested.

-## Visualization

-Run `python scaling_study/visualization.py` after running any of the implementations.
-Use `python scaling_study/visualization --help` to see how to use it.
-The default path for the csv data to use is `data/spotify_clusters.csv`.
-This output is provided in the Canvas submission.
-It will write the plot to `plt.png`.
-An example of the visualization is provided alongside the Canvas submission as `viz.png`.

-## Validation

-Run `bash scaling_study/validation.sh` to check that each of the implementations get the same results.
-It compares each implementation's result to that of the serial implementation using a truncated dataset of 500 points.
-It uses `diff` for this validation.
+CUDA with MPI is the most performant implementation, but the performance decreases when the number of nodes and processes is increased.
+This suggests that the performance overhead outweighs the benefit of multiple processing for this implemenation.